 To begin with, you must target how heavy and sturdy the piece of wood is since we are dealing with weight, density, and hardness.

 Because the final stage of this process involves applying a sealant, you must use it correctly.

 The most important part for you to remember is the application of a wood sealer.
 These sealers protect wood pieces before using them in any structure.

 Therefore, you must use a quality sealer that will fully protect the piece from contamination or damage throughout its lifetime.

 The next thing to remember is that you must apply a water repellent.
 This ensures that this piece of wood will not get wet and will provide better resistance to decay and staining over time.

 Remember, you must use a quality water repellent since its purpose is to help maintain the quality of your wood piece.

 Once you have applied the sealer and the water repellent, you must allow the sealer to dry.

-Before starting to use your wood piece, make sure that you have allowed it to dry for a longer period of time.
-This will give you a better guarantee that you will completely protect your wood pieces from any damage.
+Before using your wood piece, ensure that you have allowed it to dry for a more extended period.
+This will give you a better guarantee that you will ultimately protect your wood pieces from any damage.

 The finish, commonly used when finishing wooden products, is known as an oil finish or a Danish oil finish.